-This process does leave a small active chlorine component within the water system to ensure that safe water is being supplied at all times to our customers.
+This process does leave a small active chlorine component (0.5 to 1.0 mg/l) within the water system to ensure that safe water is being supplied at all times to our customers.
 Continued testing by both an independent laboratory and the Ministry of Health confirms that the potable water at Sun Peaks meets or exceeds the Canadian Drinking Water Quality Guidelines.
 For more information on the Canadian Drinking Water Guidelines, visit Health Canada‘s website.

 Neither the Golf Course irrigation system nor the Ski Resort’s snow making system utilizes the Utility’s potable water system.
 The Utility does have the ability to tap into the 36,000,000 USG non-potable snowmaking reservoirs in the event of a major fire like the forest fires that came close to Sun Peaks in 2003